obatiuk/dotfiles/NOTES.md

 The latest HP firmware allows defining a “Customized Boot” path in the UEFI pre-boot graphical environment.
-Select the “Customized Boot” option in the UEFI pre-boot graphical environment under “Boot Options” and set the path to your OS boot loader on the ESP:
+Select the “Customized Boot” option in the UEFI pre-boot graphical environment under “Boot Options” and set the path to your OS bootloader on the ESP:

 ```bash
 \EFI\fedora\grubx64.efi